Christian de la Campa

-Christian de la Campa Kindall (November 15, 1981) is a Mexican actor and model.
+Christian de la Campa (November 15, 1981) is a Mexican actor and model.

 Early life

-De la Campa was born on November 16, 1981, in Houston, Texas.
-He is the son of Mexican father and American mother, moved at a very young age to Mexico, where he grew up and received his academic education.

-De la Campa joined the United States Air Force, where he was trained as an aircraft mechanic and where he stayed for six years.
-While conducting studies of criminal justice, de la Campa got a call from Televisa and later decided to study acting at the Center for Arts Education "CEA" Televisa where he graduated in December 2010.
+De la Campa was born on November 16, 1981, in Guadalajara, Jalisco, Mexico.
+De la Campa got a call from Televisa and later decided to study acting at the Center for Arts Education "CEA" Televisa where he graduated in December 2010.
 That same year he participated in the theater play "La Vida No Vale Nada" created and directed by Luiz Mario Moncada.

 Career

 He began his career modeling and participated in several model competitions.
 In 2010 he worked as a model for "Victoria's Secrets Fashion Show".
 In the same year he graduated as an actor at the Center for Arts Education "CEA".
 In 2011 he participated in Mr Model Mexico 2011.

 He began his acting career in the Mexican television network Televisa, where he participated in two soap operas.
 In 2012 he joined Telemundo, and participate in soap operas such as Relaciones peligrosas, La Patrona and Santa Diabla.
 In 2014 he participated in the contest program of Telemundo, Top Chefs Estrellas.

 At the end of 2014 was confirmed as the main protagonist of the telenovela Tierra de reyes, based on the colombian telenovela "Pasión de Gavilanes" getting the role of Samuel Gallardo, where he shared credits with Aarón Díaz (Who worked together in Santa Diabla) and Gonzalo García Vivanco (Who worked together in Relaciones Peligrosas and La Patrona) and also working with Scarlett Gruber as his love interest.